MatheusCoxxxta/Kafka-Node.js/README.md

-# Micro-serviço com Node.js
+# Microservice with Node.js

-- Utilizando Kafka;
+- Using Kafka;
-- Utilizando Node;
+- Using Node;
-- Utilizando TypeScript
+- Using TypeScript

-## Aplicações
+## Applications

-- API principal
+- Main API (server)
-- Geração de certificado
+- Certificate Generate (certification)

-## FLuxo
+## Project Flow

-- API principal envia uma mensagem pro serviço de cerificado para gerar certificado;
+- Main API sends a message to generate certificate microservice;
-- Micro-serviço de certificado devolve resposta (síncrona/assíncrona);
+- Generate certificate microservice sends a response;